levithomason/grok/README.md

 [other greats](https://dotfiles.github.io/) and switching to zsh, I forked [Zach Holman's](http://github.com/ryanb) dotfiles.
 Zach's rig really impressed me and I credit mostly his work.
 I then setup [boxen](https://boxen.github.com) to provision an entire rig.
+This went on a few years.

-Eventually, I wanted something for my machines, something easy to understand.
-Something I could **grok**.
+Then, I wanted something for me, easy to understand, something I could **grok**.

 ## Features
 Here are some of the things grok does.
 Better docs will happen.